LinkedEarth/Pyleoclim_util/doc_build/contribution_guide.rst

 If you have made it to the “Review your code” phase, one of the core contributors will take a look.
 Please note however that response time will be variable (e.g. don’t try the week before AGU).
 To improve the chances of your pull request being reviewed, you should:

-  * Reference an open issue for non*trivial changes to clarify the PR’s purpose
+  * Reference an open issue for non-trivial changes to clarify the PR’s purpose
   * Ensure you have appropriate tests.
 These should be the first part of any PR
   * Keep your pull requests as simple as possible.
 Larger PRs take longer to review
   * If you need to add on to what you submitted, keep updating your original pull request, either by request or every few days